 the proper format.

-This is all about how we can decouple the app into separate components using microservices which help to solve above two problems.
+This blog post is all about how we can decouple the app into separate components using microservices which help to solve above two problems.

 Happy Hacking :)